graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/GQL004_DoNotUseObsoleteFieldMethods.md

 ## Configure code fix

 The given diagnostic rule offers an automatic code fix.
-By default, it attempts to retain the original user code formatting as much as possible.
+By default, it attempts to retain the original user code formatting as much as possible but it will remove unnecessary `null` values.
 For instance, consider the subsequent code snippet:

 ```c#
 Field<StringGraphType>("name", "description", null,